signetlabdei/sem/docs/getting-started.rst

 Getting started
 ===============

+This page only provides an initial guide that illustrates the SEM workflow.
+For a more comprehensive documentation, refer to the :ref:`detailed-functionality` page.

 `SEM` operates on simulation campaigns, which consist in a collection of results obtained from running a specific `ns-3` simulation script with possibly varying command line parameters.